Prickly heat (heat rash)

 Causes of heat rash

-Heat rash is usually caused by excessive sweating.
+Heat rash is usually caused by sweating a lot.

 Sweat glands get blocked and the trapped sweat leads to a rash developing a few days later.